Recording Studio captures

 Watch this tutorial for an in-depth demonstration of multi-sensor capture in Depthkit Studio.
 Or read our step by step guide below.

-Configure Sensors for recording
+Configuring sensors for recording

 • Color Resolution: The performance of your PC and the number of sensors you are using will dictate which resolution you can successfully capture on each sensor without dropping frames.